MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/create-custom-controls-using-pcf.md

    - Option 1: Install Visual Studio 2017 or later
    - Option 2: Install .NET Core 2.2 SDK and install Visual Studio Code
 - Install Microsoft CLI using the steps below:
+    1. Create a directory on your machine for example, `c:\pac`.
-    1. Open the Developer Command Prompt for VS 2017 as an Administrator
+    1. Open the Developer Command Prompt for VS 2017 as an Administrator and navigate to the directory you have created.
     2. Copy-paste below command into your command prompt and hit enter:
  `powershell Invoke-Command -ScriptBlock ([scriptblock]::Create(((New-Object System.Net.WebClient).DownloadString('https://powerappsclipreview.blob.core.windows.net/install/InstallPowerAppsCLI.ps1'))))`